mono300genuine/87-template/README.md

 ## Music

-We don't need to implement the Music / Audio
+We don't need to implement the Audio voice over but we have a prop in the root for the music.
+Put the music file in the /public folder.

 ## Consts